drojaazu/sgdk_nix/readme.md

 TODO: Per this [old gendev thread](https://gendev.spritesmind.net/forum/viewtopic.php?p=17275#p17275), this should be do-able with objcopy, which removes the need for bintos completely.
 Will look into this later.

+### maccerX
+A macro processor for M68k assembly.
+Shouldn't really be necessary, but I've included for project compatibility since SGDK has it.

 ### SGDK library (libmd.a)
 SGDK comes with a precompiled library inside the lib directory.
 However, this seems to be compiled off a pretty old version of gcc, as using it complains about the LTO version not matching.
 We'll need to build our own from scratch.
 Use `makefile_lib` to do this.